-7.Restructuring
+8.Restructuring

-In November 2023, we announced a strategic reduction in workforce of approximately 30%.
+We have executed various strategic reductions in force over the past several years.
+In November 2023, we announced a reduction in workforce of approximately 30%.
 The workforce reduction included total restructuring charges of \$6.7 million, comprised primarily of severance payments and wages for the 60-day notice period in accordance with the California Worker Adjustment and Retraining Notification (WARN) Act.
 In most cases, the severance payments were paid as a lump sum in January 2024.
-All of the costs are cash expenditures and represent one-time termination benefits.
-As of March 31, 2024, \$0.6 million of further payments are required for the November 2023 reduction in workforce, and we expect these payments to be made in the second quarter of 2024.
+As of March 31, 2025, there are no remaining payments for the November 2023 reduction in workforce.
+All of the costs were cash expenditures and represent one-time termination benefits.

-In January 2024, we announced a strategic reduction in workforce of approximately 25%.
-The workforce reduction resulted in total restructuring charges of \$4.8 million, comprised primarily of severance payments and wages for the 60-day notice period in accordance with the California WARN Act.
-In most cases, the severance payments are being paid during the first half of 2024.
-Certain of the notified employees had employment agreements that provided for separation benefits in the form of salary continuation, which are being paid from February 2024 through January 2025.
-As of March 31, 2024, approximately \$1.8 million of further separation payments and benefits are required for the January 2024 reduction in workforce.
-The majority of the associated costs are cash expenditures and primarily represent one-time termination benefits.
+In January 2024, we announced a reduction in workforce of approximately 25%.
+The workforce reduction resulted in total restructuring charges of \$5.1 million, comprised primarily of severance payments and wages for the 60-day notice period in accordance with the California WARN Act.
+In most cases, the severance payments were paid during the first half of 2024.
+Certain of the notified employees had employment agreements that provided for separation benefits in the form of salary continuation, which were paid from February 2024 through January 2025.
+As of March 31, 2025, there are no remaining payments for the January 2024 reduction in workforce.
+The majority of the associated costs were cash expenditures and primarily represent one-time termination benefits.